ray-project/xgboost_ray/README.md

 - Store data as `float32` or less.
 More precision is often not needed, and keeping data in a smaller format will help reduce peak memory usage for initial data loading.
-- Pass dtype when loading data from CSV.
-Otherwise, floating point values will be loaded as `np.float64` per default.
+- Pass the `dtype` when loading data from CSV.
+Otherwise, floating point values will be loaded as `np.float64` per default, increasing peak memory usage by 33%.

 More examples